moderngl/moderngl-window/docs/guide/window_guide.rst

     # .. but strings also works
     resources.register_dir('absolute/path/to/resource/dir')

-These needs to be absolute paths or an exception is raised.
+These need to be absolute paths or an exception is raised.
 You can register as many paths as you want.
 The resource system will simply look for the file in every registered directory in the order they were added until it finds a match.